Albanian Geological Survey

 The Albanian Geological Survey (Shërbimi Gjeologjik Shqiptar – SHGJSH) is an advisory institution of the Albanian Government which carries out its activities in the field of land sciences throughout the territory of Albania.

-This institution dates back to 1922, when a geological office was established at the Ministry of Agriculture and Public Works under the direction of head geologist Dr. Ernest Nowack.
+This institution dates back to 1922, when a geological office was established at the Ministry of Agriculture and Public Works under the direction of head geologist Dr. Ernst Nowack, an Austrian (Bohemian-born) geologist.
 After seven years of activity, the office was no longer documented in official records.
 Its activities resumed in 1952 when the Albanian Geological Survey was formed.

 Structure

-SHGJSH is organized into the following departments:
+AGS is organized into the following departments: